bravoalpha79/Googly-cricket-glossary/README.md

     Following the above mentioned corrections, all user stories have been tested as successfully fulfilled.

-Testing on a mobile device revealed the following issue:
+5. Testing on a mobile device (Sony Xperia XZ2 compact) revealed the following issue:
-- if the first letter of a search term is uppercase, the search returns no results even though entries starting with the lowercase letter exist.
+    - _If the first letter of a search term is uppercase, the search returns no results even though entries starting with the lowercase letter exist._
+    Fixed by forcing the search form input to lowercase before initiating search.
+    Python code revalidated OK.
+    Subsequent testing of the search function OK.

 ## Deployment